iamdobbs/music-library/design-files/post_artists_route_design_recipe.md

-# GET /albums Route Design Recipe
+# POST /artists Route Design Recipe

 _Copy this design recipe template to test-drive a Sinatra route._